Reuven Gal: Promotion of peace and co-existence

 Since his retirement from the military career in 1983, Gal has focused on strategies for achieving peaceful co-existence in the Middle East.
 He serves as a member of the Board of Advisors for The Abraham Fund Initiatives (TAFI) Council, a non-profit organization dedicated to advancing co-existence, equality and cooperation between Israel's Jewish and Arab citizens.
 It was founded in 1989 by Alan B. Slifka and the late Eugene Weiner (both Gal's close friends) and named for the common ancestor of both Jews and Arabs.

 From 2005 to 2007 Dr. Gal served as a senior consultant to the Alan B. Slifka Foundation, planning and designing the Co-existence Leadership Institute for Jews and Arabs in Israel.
 In May 2006, as part of this project, he published an extensive report entitled “Enhancing Co-existence through Multiple Channels of Influence: A Strategic Scheme to Change the Quality of Arab-Jewish Relationships in Israel.”

 Between 2006 and 2007, Gal was a senior fellow, sponsored by The Richard and Rodah Goldman Research Scholarship Foundation, at the Harold Hartog School of Government and Policy at Tel Aviv University.
 His position paper –"The Perceived Subject of Rights and Duties of Israeli-Arab Citizens in Light of the 'National Civic Service' Perspective" was submitted in October 2007.

+Between 2006 and 2007, Gal was a senior fellow, sponsored by The Richard and Rodah Goldman Research Scholarship Foundation, at the Harold Hartog School of Government and Policy at Tel Aviv University.
+His position paper –"The Perceived Subject of Rights and Duties of Israeli-Arab Citizens in Light of the 'National Civic Service' Perspective" was submitted in October 2007.

 In 2007, Gal established the Administration for National Civic Service (ANCS), under the Prime Minister's office.
 One of its primary intentions was to include young Israeli Arab volunteers in various community services – thus becoming a strategy for achieving better cooperation and equity between Jews and Arabs in Israel.